beastarman74/mail_to_telegram/README.md

 # mail_to_telegram
 resend smtp messages to telegram including images.

-It opens an SMTP listener on 1025 port and 0.0.0.0 address and will resend all emails to telegram via the configured bot.
+It opens an SMTP listener on port 1025 and 0.0.0.0 address.
+It will resend all emails to telegram via the configured bot to the desired chat_id, group or channel.

 The smtp listener port can be changed either by using the docker ports functionality to map a custom port to the default port 1025 or change the value in the config.py file itself and use network_mode: host in the docker compose file.